oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Flask is a lightweight WSGI web application framework.
-It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
-This module includes the Flask extensions: Flask-Cors
+It is designed to makegetting started quick and easy, with the ability to scale up to complexapplications.This module includes the Flask extensions: Flask-Cors

-**URL**
+**More Information**

 https://www.palletsprojects.com/p/flask/

 **Available Versions**::

+    1.1.2-GCCcore-10.2.0
     1.1.4-GCCcore-10.3.0
     1.1.2-GCCcore-8.3.0-Python-3.7.4
-    1.1.2-GCCcore-10.2.0

 FlexiBLAS